Farmers’ reliance on big data is evolving agricultural technology like never before.

 Of course there has been some resistance to this new technology.
 In some instances, operators don’t even have an email address—let alone use a smartphone throughout the day.
 But as farmers begin to see the cost-benefits and the consistency it brings to operations, it’ll eventually be an easy sell.

 Some of the largest ag companies are discovering the economic value behind this technology and have been purchasing data analytics companies.
-Seed companies will be able to recommend specific combinations of seeds and fertilizer to each farmer based on data received from the sensors placed on their individual fields.
+Seed companies will be able to recommend specific combinations of seeds and fertilizer to each farmer, based on data received from the sensors placed on their individual fields.

-Many farmers have been doing their best to collect this data in complicated spreadsheets, but today most of this can be automated and the results can be viewed in real-time.
+Many farmers have been doing their best to collect this data in complicated spreadsheets, but today most of this can be automated and the results viewed in real-time.
 The key is that farmers will need to adopt data systems that can drive outcomes.
 Rather than spending all of their time with their hands in the dirt, farmers will likely spend increased amounts of time in the office and look more like an information technology company, analyzing data sets and tweaking algorithms to increase efficiency.

 Precision farming will take agriculture from an industrial-age industry to a digital-age industry.
-There’s no doubt that it’s going to give agriculture the most disruption as well as the most opportunity over the next five years.
+There’s no doubt that it’s going to give agriculture the most disruption, as well as the most opportunity over the next five years.
 But it will certainly give farmers the best chance of feeding our growing population.